samipourquoi/every-scoreboard/README.md

 - `--shovels="<name>"` sets the name of all type shovel uses
 - `--axes="<name>"` sets the name of all type axe uses

 The program will generate a datapack at `datapacks/every-scoreboard-<version>`.
+Make sure you have a backup of your world *just in case* something goes wrong.
 Drag it to your world's datapacks folder, and enter these commands:
 ```
 /reload